 Once a fracture is ruled out, your doctor is apt to request an MRI scan, which will show your soft tissue damage to various ligaments, tendons, and musculature through the use of magnetic fields.LEARN MORE

-If physical therapy doesn’t help or if you have a more serious tear, you may have to undergo surgery to repair the tear.
-ACLand MCL reconstruction involve removing the damaged ligament and replacing it with a portion of tendon.
+If physical therapy doesn’t help or if you have a more serious tear, you may have to undergo surgery with one of our orthopedic surgeons to repair the tear.
+ACL and MCL reconstruction involve removing the damaged ligament and replacing it with a portion of the tendon.
 After surgery for a torn MCL or torn ACL, you will again see a physical therapist for rehabilitation to restore complete function to the knee.
 It may take time, but orthopedic specialists can help you work toward a full recovery so you can get back to doing the things you love.

 Medication may be prescribed by your doctor to help with any severe pain as a result of the injury or ACL & MCL surgery.
 Less-severe pain and swelling can usually be medicated with over-the-counter medications.
 More-severe instances of pain in your knee, steroid medication may be recommended.